JohnEarnest/Octo/docs/XO-ChipSpecification.md

 The conditional skip instructions `0xEN9E` (`if -key then`), `0xENA1` (`if key then`), `0x3XNN` (`if vx == NN then`), `0x4XNN` (`if vx != NN then`), `0x5XY0` (`if vx == vy then`) and `0x9XY0` (`if vx != NN`) will skip over this double-wide instruction, rather than skipping halfway through it.

+This change in the behavior of conditional skip instructions should not harm any existing well-formed Chip8 or SCHIP programs, but also provides a way for programs to cleanly detect whether they are running in an interpreter which supports XO-Chip instructions:

+	vf := 0
+	if vf != 0 then 0xF0 0x00 jump NO_SUPPORT
+	jump XO_SUPPORT

+Here we have created what appears to be a never-taken "dead" branch.
+On a Chip8 or SCHIP interpreter, the (to them, invalid) instruction 0xF000 will be skipped, and the jump to NO_SUPPORT will be executed.
+On an XO-Chip interpreter, the entire double-wide instruction will be skipped, and execution will proceed to XO_SUPPORT.

 Bitplanes
 ---------
 Chip8 has a unique XOR-drawing approach to graphics which provides interesting challenges and solutions.
 However, with only 2 colors available there are many interesting kinds of games which cannot feasibly be rendered- for example, puzzle games where color matching is a key mechanic such as _Puyo-Puyo_ or _Dr.
 Mario_.
 It would be nice to augment Chip8 with the ability to draw a few additional colors without losing the unique flavor of its graphics drawing mode.